Extend Your Water Heater’s Lifespan with Expert Tips

 Recommended Frequency:

-• Every 6 months in areas with hard water
+• Every 6 months in hard water areas

 • Annually in areas with moderate or soft water